 2.10.1 Criterion h) of Policy H2 sets out that the provision of affordable housing will be secured via a planning obligation (section 106 agreement).
 The obligation will seek to ensure that affordable dwellings are maintained in perpetuity for households in affordable housing need or that the affordable housing subsidy is recycled.
+Appendix 11 provides examples of the clauses the council has used in Section 106 agreements to appropriately control matters contained in this SPD.
 For guidance on front loading the resolution of the content of such agreements see part three of the SPD on 'Preparing and submitting a planning application'.